wp-plugins/updraftplus/readme.txt

 * FEATURE: Omit any directory from the backup (recursively) by creating a file called .donotbackup within it
 * PERFORMANCE: Lazy-load more code
+* PERFORMANCE: Prevent no-op search/replacements when restoring
 * FIX: Fix a corner-case where a backup might be able to continue but no attempt was made after using PclZip
+* FIX: Fix a corner-case (race condition) where UD might try to upload the same archive twice
+* FIX: Detection of pre-WP 3.5 hard-coded uploads paths upon site clone had stopped working
 * TWEAK: Catch + log errors thrown by phpMailer
+* TWEAK: Prevent PHP log notice being generated on "Backup Now"
+* TWEAK: Change default zip split size to 600Mb on new installs
 * TWEAK: Do not rely on PHP's disk_free_space() when it returns (int)0
 * TWEAK: Check database connection after auto-backup
 * TWEAK: More helpful message if uploading a backup when local storage is not writable
 * TWEAK: Extra logic to survive out-of-memory MySQL conditions in extreme cases; plus introduce UPDRAFTPLUS_ALWAYS_TRY_MYSQLDUMP constant
+* TWEAK: Workaround for PHP bug #62119 which could cause some files beginning with a non-ASCII character to be dropped

 = 1.9.17 - 2014/07/16 =